genevate/style_guides/programming/git.md

   - Makes it easier to compare differences between versions.
   - Makes adoption of the new changes easier and faster.

+## Rebases

+- Avoid rebasing a shared branch.
+If you must do this, clear communcation should be used to warn those ahead of time, ensure that all of their work is checked in, and that their local branch is deleted first.

 ## Pull Requests

 - Avoid authoring and reviewing your own pull request.